Getting started with DDEV and Composer

 ddev composer require monolog/monolog

-ddev composer update --with-dependencies
+ddev composer update --with-all-dependencies

 Each of these examples shows that the Composer commands will work, passing all options to Composer.